kingston-enterprises/icarus-framework/README.md

 # Icarus framework

-Icarus was created with the goal of creating a lightweight, user-friendly framework to help accelerate the development of our clients' websites.
+Icarus was created with the goal of creating a lightweight, user-friendly framework to help accelerate the development websites.
 The idea is that we can simply install the tested code for the fundamental features when beginning a new client project and then simply build on that.

 Basic features include: